 Howard was worried, but then a former MBA player on his board of directors gave a pep talk behind curtains that helped everyone step up and deliver.

 Howard says that a good idea is not enough.

 But instead of asking why, he would ask “why not”, and launched a R&D branch to come up with new products.

 Chapter 28: Conviction

-Howard says he doesn’t believe leadership has a singe recipe for success, but he believe great leadership has two major attributes:
+Howard says he doesn’t believe leadership has a single recipe for success, but he believes great leadership has two major attributes: